hexbus/ppebcr-docs/README.md

 ---

-The PPEB project exists thanks to the combined efforts of multiple builders, developers, testers, and community members who contributed code, hardware, documentation, and real-world feedback.
+The PPEB project is from JasonACT, who developed the orignal hardware and software.

-This documentation consolidates knowledge drawn directly from the original AtariAge thread, firmware releases, hardware designs, and builder discussions.
+This documentation started with a AI scrape from the original AtariAge thread, firmware releases, hardware designs, and builder discussions.

 ---